Bobrac3023/roshan-battleship-proj3/README.md

 - Heroku the dynamic websites platform is used to host backend language python.
 - **pep8ci** linter from code institute is used to check the code for PEP8 styling. https://pep8ci.herokuapp.com/#
 - The logic for the entire code is broken up in multiple parts- **functions, while-if-else loops** and **try except** block.
-- Install **pytz package** that brings the Olson tz database into Python and thus supports almost all time zones
+- **pytz package** that brings the Olson tz database into Python and thus supports almost all time zones
 - Import **datetime** and **timezone** module to display the **date,month,year,time and day** for **Asia/Dubai** timezone.
 - Import of  **random** module to generate random numbers for the game.
-- A **print_grid** function to print the **3x3** grid and display numbers from 1 to 9.This grid is used for visual representation of the ship location, hits and misses during the game.
+- A **print_grid** function to print the **3x3** grid and display numbers from **1 to 9**.This grid is used for visual representation of the ship location, hits and misses during the game.
 - A **match** function **checks and matches** the  **user_input** with input from the **random module**.
 - A **play_game** function used to play the game.This function checks if user_input matches the value of the **code_generator**.
     - Based on the outcome it marks the board with an **X** for a miss, **H** for a hit and **L** for the correct position,with relevant messages